cesarderio/Scripts/Python/Json_Validate/README.md

 - Prints a message indicating whether the JSON file is valid or not.

 ## **Prerequisites**

-## Prerequisites
+- Configuration:

+  - Modify the following variable in the script:

+    - file_path: Path to the JSON file you want to validate (e.g., "/path/to/your/operators.json").

-The script requires no external libraries.
+- The script requires no external libraries.
 It uses the built-in Python json module for parsing the JSON file.

-## Configuration

-Modify the following variable in the script:

-file_path: Path to the JSON file you want to validate (e.g., "/path/to/your/operators.json").

-## Usage
+## **Usage**

 1. Ensure you have Python 3.x installed on your system.
 2. Save the script as json_validator.py.